dessalines/essays/socialism_faq.md

 #### Domestic issues

+- In December 2022, a group of US rail worker unions voted to strike for more pay and sick leave.
+After two days of expressing support for the unions, telling them to "stay strong", and that, "we've got your back", [AOC and the rest of the squad voted for a Biden congress resolution to block the strike](https://www.marxist.com/united-states-railroad-strike-no-to-congress-support-the-right-to-strike.htm), [2](https://www.dailydot.com/debug/aoc-ilhan-omar-rail-strike-vote/).
+This resolution effectively takes all strike power away from the unions, and gives it to Congress.
+After receiving backlash for blocking the union's right to strike, her twitter went silent.
 - [Calls for budget cuts for DHS, due to their child detention camps and family separations, then goes back on it by voting to fully fund them along with other democrats.](https://i.redd.it/bfiudbz8qm921.jpg)
 - [After Biden opens new child immigrant detention facilities in February 2021, she stops calling them "concentration camps", and names them "influx facilities".](https://i.imgur.com/oSlwtda.jpg)
 - [AOC wants abolish ICE, only to replace it with a resurrected INS, yet another agency whose goal was breaking up families. ](https://i.imgur.com/ficPkrO.jpg)